gavrieltal/mid-sentence/README.md

 ```
 To use sudo, you will need to enter your root-level password.

-Then, you can use `git clone` from my [Github Repository]() or copy the code below into a file, and run it like so, assuming the file's name is _mid-sentence.rb_:
+Then, you can use `git clone` and run it like so, assuming the file's name is _mid-sentence.rb_:

 ```
 ruby mid-sentence.rb